ouvroir/labouvroir/projets/display-en.md

 To achieve the design of this research tool, two design stages are planned (realization of a pilot in year 2, followed by a practical implementation and evaluation, and a second iteration in year 3) which will be extended by a dissemination stage associated with subsequent funding research depending on the interest of museum partners.

-**Expot is designed by the laboratory in the framework of the Partnership [New uses of collections in art museums](https://www.cieco.co/).
-Project manager: Lena Krause.
+**Display is designed by the laboratory in the framework of the Partnership [New uses of collections in art museums](https://www.cieco.co/).
+Project manager: Zoë Renaudie (Lena Krause).
 Scientific director: Emmanuel Chateau-Dutier.*